-Get ready to register for your courses.
-Select the student category that best describes you and follow the steps to complete your course registration.
+Get ready to enrol in your courses!
+Select the student category that best describes you and follow the steps to complete your course enrolment.

-- Students in a direct-entry faculty admitted with 24 or more advanced standing credits
+- Students in a direct-entry faculty admitted with 24 or more advanced standing units or returning students

 - Students in Common Law

 - Students admitted to the full-time Teacher Education program (registration kit)